 Lack of international environmental standards lets powerful tobacco companies pit low- and middle-income countries against one another.
 When a country proposes environmental legislation, tobacco companies are able to shut down their operations and re-open in other countries where rules are more relaxed, allowing them to continue their unsustainable practices.
-We saw this in 2013, when, upon facing potential air pollution legislation, and relocated to Kenya.
+We saw this in 2013, when, upon facing potential air pollution legislation, BAT closed a plant in Uganda and relocated to Kenya.

 Tobacco companies use recognition from sustainability groups to obtain legitimacy.

 When tobacco companies can represent themselves, on any front, as trustworthy and socially responsible, they move one step closer to a seat at the policymaking table where they can advocate for preferential policies.
 Even though industry interference in tobacco control and health policy is prohibited per the Framework Convention on Tobacco Control, companies have been known to seek loopholes that allow them to work with governments and policymakers.
 Sustainability initiatives offer them the perfect opportunity to do that.

 Each of the four major transnational tobacco companies (British American Tobacco, Philip Morris International, Japan Tobacco International and Imperial Brands) tout their recognition from sustainability groups like the Carbon Disclosure Project (CDP).
 Yet, when the same group gives them a poor assessment, these companies withdraw their participation.
 For example, when BAT, JTI and Imperial all received poor ratings on disclosure and impact in 2017, all three opted out of CDP Forestry reporting.

 Tobacco companies write their own rules for reporting and goal-setting.